88hours/multimodel-rag-chat-with-videos/README.md

 ### learn - Gradio.ChatInterface
  Always set type="messages" in gr.ChatInterface.
 The default value (type="tuples") is deprecated and will be removed in a future version of Gradio.
+ Better to use gr.ChatBot for more ui options gr.ChatInterface also supports markdown (I did not try it thou)